wellatleastitried/DevClockMonitoring/README.md

 A lightweight chess clock-style timer for tracking development hours vs customer wait time.
 Built with Java Spring Boot backend and React frontend.

+## Notice

+This is currently a POC.
+The future plans to make it ready for general use are below in the Future Plans section.

 ## Features

 - **Multiple Project Timers**: Create and manage multiple project timers with descriptions